DC Universe (streaming service)

 DC Universe was an American subscription video-on-demand (SVOD) and digital comics service operated by DC Entertainment and Warner Bros.
 Digital Networks, both divisions of WarnerMedia.
 Launched on September 15, 2018, the service featured a streaming library of animated series and films based on DC Comics properties, new original television series adapted from DC properties, as well as a rotating back catalogue of DC Comics publications, and online community features.
 In 2020, the service won the Webby People's Voice Award for Media Streaming.

 In June 2020, WarnerMedia began to phase out DC Universe in favor of its new flagship streaming service HBO Max, initially by offering a promotional offer via DC Universe for new subscribers.
-In September 2020, it was announced that DC Universe would be relaunched as DC Universe Infinite—which is solely a digital comics subscription service—on January 21, 2021, and that DC Universe's original series and future streaming productions would move to HBO Max and become Max Originals.
+DC Universe was relaunched as DC Universe Infinite—which is solely a digital comics subscription service—on January 21, 2021.
+DC Universe's original series and future streaming productions were moved to HBO Max and became Max Originals.